Wednesday, January 03, 2024

 This morning we sailed into Port Vila harbour, our first destination in Vanuatu.
 The day dawned clear and sunny with barely a cloud in the sky.
 The harbour itself is an intimate affair.
 Its vivid blue waters are enclosed on three sides by lush green, bush-clad hills and are sheltered from the open sea by a series of low-lying peninsulas and islands.

 Garry and I had pre-booked a local minivan tour of Port Vila weeks ago.
-This proved an excellent decision.
-It appears that every tour operator in town uses an minivan.
-Shortly after docking we were stunned to see a minivan traffic jam forming along the port’s access road.
+This proved an excellent decision, as minivans are clearly the de facto mode of transport.
+If the sight greeting us on shore is any guide, it appears that every tour operator in town has one.
+Shortly after docking, we were stunned to see a minivan traffic jam forming along the port’s access road.
 I counted at least 50 vehicles, with more arriving continuously.

 Our tour guide collected us shortly after 11:15am and drove us into town.
-As we drove along she pointed out many of the local facilities including schools, hospitals, municipal buildings and the like.
+As we drove along, she pointed out important local facilities, including schools, hospitals, municipal buildings and the like.
 It was fascinating to learn how much infrastructure had been built with assistance from the Chinese government.

 Our first stop, opposite the national Parliament, was the National Museum.
 Here we watched a fascinating demonstration of Melanesian sand drawing, an increasingly rare form of tribal communication.
 Each drawing is traced in the sand in one continuous flowing motion and depicts common island objects like squid, or universal concepts such as love, peace and kinship.